 Electrical power

-Our new Emergency Department will include solar panels and all systems such as heating, cooling and ventilation will be powered by electric.
+Our new Emergency Department which opened in November 2024 incorporates 127kW of solar panels and all systems such as heating, cooling and ventilation will be powered by electric.
 The scheme is BREEAM excellent rated.

 Electronic forms